ejgurniak/GNN4MAT/README.md

 cp ./code/* .
 ```

-### choose which GCNN you want to run.
+### Homogeneous models: choose which GCNN you want to run.
 There are 4 options below:

 option 1: run the Crystal Edge Graph Attention Neural Network, by Banik et al (https://github.com/sbanik2/CEGANN)